Cluster assembly and the origin of mass segregation in the STARFORGE simulations: Cluster formation and evolution in the fiducial M2e4 run

 \subsection{Evolution of Mass Segregation}

 Figure \ref{fig:cluster_basic_evol_sphere} shows that the dominant cluster develops mass segregation (panel f) according to both the $\MSR$ and $\MSO$ metrics (see Equations \ref{eq:lambda_msr}-\ref{eq:mso}).
 However, these metrics differ on the initial degree of mass-segregation, with $\MSO$ identifying segregation from the time the first massive stars form, while $\MSR$ only detecting it at much later times.
-In the early stage of cluster evolution, each cluster is composed of the stars formed in one to a few star formation site and hosts only a few massive stars in the center (see Figure \ref{fig:cluster_zoom_massive}).
+In the early stage of cluster evolution, each cluster is composed of the stars formed in one to a few star formation site and hosts only a few massive stars in the center (see Figure \ref{fig:cluster_zoom_massive}), leading to a $\MSO>1$ (at this stage they have <5 massive stars so $\MSR$ is not defined).
 These sites continue to accrete, form more stars, and merge with others, thereby forming ever-larger clusters.
-The resulting clusters inherit the centrally condensed substructures, which then interact and sink towards the center, increasing $\MSR$.
-Eventually the cluster relaxes to a centrally condensed, \myquote{classical} star cluster.
+The resulting merged clusters inherit the centrally condensed substructures, thus maintaining $\MSO>1$.
+Note that it is not the case for $\MSR$, which drops at the start of mergers due to the initial distance between the subclusters dominating the MST edge lengths, Once the merger is underway the subclusters interact and sink towards the center, increasing $\MSR$.
+Eventually the cluster relaxes to a centrally condensed, \myquote{classical} star cluster with $\MSO>1$ and $\MSR>1$.
 This redistribution occurs on a timescale of $t_\mathrm{seg}\sim 2\,\mathrm{Myr}$ for massive stars (see Eq. \ref{eq:t_segregation}).
 Before the cluster can fully dynamically relax, stellar feedback expels the remaining gas and unbinds the cluster.
-As gas expulsion begins, massive stars are preferentially located near the center of the dominant cluster, leading to high $\MSR$ and $\MSO$ values.
+Still, as gas expulsion begins, massive stars are already preferentially located near the center of the dominant cluster, leading to high $\MSR$ and $\MSO$ values.
 During the gas dispersal process massive stars that formerly reside near the center move outwards with the rest of the cluster, causing both mass segregation metrics to drop.
 Note that at later times $\MSO$ may increase, but it is due to the cluster identification algorithm splitting the dominant cluster into smaller clusters, which tend to have a few massive stars at their centers.